jetbrains-academy/SimpleAndroidApp/Building UI elements/Add a textbox/task.md

  - Use the same process to create a constraint from the left side of the view to the left side of the layout.

-The result should look as shown in the figure below.
+The result should look as shown in the figure below:
 <p></p>
 <center>
     <img src="img.png" alt="img" width=400 align="center" />